 - Overview of the Local Educational Agency (LEA) Accountability Report Card

-Federal law requires annual districtwide report cards that summarize assessment results of LEAs statewide and disaggregated by student groups.
+Federal law requires annual districtwide report cards that summarize data of LEAs statewide and disaggregated by student groups.
 This link provides information about the requirements and content of the LEA Accountability Report Card.

 - Accountability Report Card Listserv